 Rates are 15 basis points lower for a $1,000 minimum deposit.
 These same rates also apply to IRA certificates.

 Credit union membership is open to local and national PTA members.
-There's a $25 membership fee for the National PTA, and it's open to all.
-You can find your local PTA here.
+There's a $25 membership fee for the National PTA, and it appears to be open to all.
 Membership in your local PTA may be a lower cost option.
 Please see the credit union's members eligibility page for more details.

 One downside regarding membership is that several readers have reported a hard credit inquiry by Equifax in the application.
 This can temporarily ding your credit score.